Understanding plasticity in neural networks: Solutions

 \section{Solutions}

-Thus far, we have demonstrated that neural networks can be demonstrated to lose plasticity even in a task as simple as classifying MNIST digits, assuming that a degree of non-stationarity is introduced into the optimization dynamics.
+Thus far, we have demonstrated that neural networks can lose plasticity even in a task as simple as classifying MNIST digits, assuming that a suitable non-stationarity is introduced into the optimization dynamics.
 We now turn our attention to means of reducing or reversing this loss of plasticity.
-Section~\ref{sec:scaling} will evaluate whether scaling alone can eliminate plasticity loss.
+Section~\ref{sec:scaling} will evaluate the degree to which scaling alone can eliminate plasticity loss.
 Section~\ref{sec:interventions} will evaluate the effects of a variety of interventions on plasticity.
 We test the applicability of these findings to larger scale tasks in Section~\ref{sec:atari}.